-Grants to Toledo, Ohio nonprofits for programs in the areas of physical and mental health; education; arts and culture; ecological well-being; and human services.
-A Letter of Inquiry is due November 1, 2017.
-Funding is available for start-up programs, capital, and operating costs.
+Grants to Toledo, Ohio nonprofits for programs in the areas of physical and mental health, education, arts and culture, ecological well-being, and human services.
+A Letter of Inquiry is due May 1, 2018.
+Funding is available for start-up programs, capital support, and operating costs.

 - Support and provide access to programs that offer alternatives to traditional educational opportunities (for example, career-oriented or vocational training, etc.)

 - Support small manageable programs within institutions of higher learning

 Physical and Mental Health: